 There is another interesting aspect to the harvest moon.
 The moon generally rises about fifty minutes later each successive evening, but around the autumnal equinox it rises only about thirty minutes later each day.
 I’m not quite sure why it works out that way, but the harvest moon really does provide an unusually large amount of light during the early evening hours.

-It seems that the Harvest Moon always manages to elicit our sense of wonder and jogs our memories of days gone by.
-That might be through making us muse about harvests of our youth or perhaps wondering who the singer was that made “Shine On, Shine On Harvest Moon” so popular back in the 1940’s and 1950’s.
+The harvest moon hasn’t become insignificant though.
+It still seems to elicit our sense of wonder and jogs our memories of days gone by.
+That might be through making us muse about harvests of our childhood, or perhaps wondering who the singer was that made “Shine On, Shine On Harvest Moon” so popular back in the 1940′s and 1950′s.

 Take a little time to sit back, relax, and enjoy the Harvest Moon.
 It’s both interesting and evocative.
 Who knows, if it’s a quiet evening you may even hear the faint melody of someone in the distance singing “shine on harvest moon, for me and my gal.”